-U.S. GAAP⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other □
+U.S. GAAP  International Financial Reporting Standards as issued by the International Accounting Standards Board 🗆 Other 🗆

 If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item $17 \square$ Item $18 \square$
+Item 17 \Box Item 18 \Box

 If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes \Box No \boxtimes